R-aMcC/R-aMcC/README.md

 ### Hey, I'm Ryan, a 17 y/o developper working with java and kotlin.

--> Currently working on Secret Routes Mod, a QOL Client-side modification for Hypixel Skyblock
+-> Currently working on [Secret Routes Mod](https://github.com/yourboykyle/SecretRoutes) with @yourboykyle, a QOL Client-side modification for Hypixel Skyblock

 -> Currently studying at Franco-Ouest to get my highschool diploma, and and IB Certificate in math